 As a child enters their teen years, not only is their body changing, but also their need to become more in charge of their services.
 It is important for families, teachers and professionals to help the youth acquire self-advocacy skills and also plan for post-high school.
 The goals and the overall plan should be identified in the youth’s Individualized Education Plan (IEP) by at latest age 16 (sooner can be better) and should focus on the wants, desires and abilities of the youth.
 The youth should be involved in this process, even leading it if possible.
 Additionally, there are other agencies that should be involved.
 These include vocational rehabilitation specialists and services coordinators with the Nebraska Division of Developmental Disabilities, as examples.
 Every youth with a disability has unique needs and both the IEP and the employment plan needs to be individualized.
 In Nebraska, the young adult will become eligible for Medicaid at age 19 if he or she wasn’t before.
 Families also should consider whether guardianship in its various forms is necessary and consider all of the options besides full guardianship.
-Below are resources that should be considered to help the youth transition to adulthood.
+For more information, see the guide for adolescents and young adults: Along the Way.
+In addition, below are resources that should be considered to help youth transition to adulthood.

 Having a plan for the transition into adult services should start long before high school.
 It’s important to start having conversations with the youth early about his or her wants, dreams and desires.
 This provides an overview of youth transition.

 - Focus by Grade: provides a guide of activities that should be considered at each year.

 - IEP Requirements for Post-Secondary Goals (starting at age 16): provides a list of school’s requirements to assist the youth with a disability to transition to adult services.
 Specific components are required within the youth’s IEP starting at age 16.

 This federal and state-financed agency helps people with disabilities obtain employment and skills for employment.
 It has a specific focus on helping youth with disabilities transition from high school.